manish-garodia/manish-garodia/common/lib-cellar/procedures/hands-down-in-md/hands-down-in-md.md

 	<ins>Format</ins>
 	Alternatively,
 	&nbsp;\- Dashes
-	&nbsp;\- for sub points, put two spaces before the dash or star:
+	&nbsp;\- for subpoints, put two spaces before the dash or star:
-	&emsp;&nbsp;\- Like this
+	&emsp;&nbsp;\- As this
 	&emsp;&nbsp;\- And this

 	<ins>Output</ins>
 	Alternatively,
 	 - Dashes
-	 - for sub points, put two spaces before the dash or star:
+	 - for subpoints, put two spaces before the dash or star:
-		 - Like this
+		 - As this
 		 - And this

 ## Images